 6. Write a plan to do

 After you have got an understanding of what you need to do to get the visa, put it down and write a plan of your actions.
 In other words, you need to write a personal plan for the Endorsement stage step-by-step.
 It is better to place it onto the wall and look at it every day.
 Also, I recommend making a plan in your Trello or any other productivity app.
 It will help to track your progress and “eat the big elephant in just small pieces”.

 As I have said and done – you can use any project management technique to make your Tier 1 Exceptional Talent Visa application successful.
 But what has to be met – deadlines.
 You do not have any obligatory date or time to apply for a visa.
 However, knowing your life circumstances, you must think about a precise date to do every step of your plan, outlined below.
 Without this important aspect, you risk to start an application in March and finish it next March or later.

 8. Consider Fast Track option

-Starting from July 2018 there are three options to make a visa application fast-tracked.
-Firstly, if you plan to live outside the Greater London area – you may be eligible for this option.
-Secondly, if you are experienced in scaling business and work extensively on growth in your company – you can also get your Exceptional Talent Visa faster.
-Finally – thirdly, if you are a participant of the tech accelerator, there is a good ground to get your visa application speed up.
-At the same time, the pure facts for any of the mentioned reasons are not beneficial.
+Starting from October 2019, if you are a participant (or, at least, are already accepted) to the tech accelerator, there is a good ground to get your visa application speed up.
+The list of the accelerators is provided at the Tech Nation Guidelines on page 13.
+At the same time, you must remember: the pure facts for any of the mentioned reasons are not beneficial.
 You also must provide a strong Personal Statement and other required documents to prove your unique circumstances.

 9. Brainstorm supporting docs